openstack-archive/infra-manual/doc/source/developers.rst

 Updating a Change
 -----------------
-If the code review process suggests additional changes, make and amend the changes to the the existing commit.
+If the code review process suggests additional changes, make and amend the changes to the existing commit.
 Leave the existing Change-Id: footer in the commit message as-is.
 Gerrit knows that this is an updated patch for an existing change::